-You really need to be looking at the thicker (and dearer) juices at this level to avoid leaks and performance issues.
-The amount of VG will usually need to be anything from 60% - 90% VG.
+You really need to be looking at the thicker (and often dearer) juices at this level to avoid leaks and performance issues.

-Remember, if you're not a sub-Ohm vaper, you may well be disappointed if you buy some of the more expensive thicker VG eliquids because they're designed for sub-Ohm coils and greater power output, and more heat.
-It's likely you won't experience the full flavour and complexity with the likes of a standard 1.8 Ohm coil, and you may wonder what all the hype is about.
+Remember, if you're not a sub-Ohm vaper, you will probably be disappointed if you buy thicker VG eliquids because they're designed for sub-Ohm coils and greater power output, and more heat.
+It's likely you won't experience the full flavour (or any flavour!) and complexity with the likes of a standard 1.8Ω coil, and you may wonder what all the hype is about.

 The higher PG liquids usually have a sharper throat hit.
 That ‘kick’ at the back of the throat is stronger in eliquids that have more PG than VG, although of course it depends on the nicotine strength you choose.